iyashjayesh/gocron-ui/README.md

 - **Job Control** - Trigger jobs manually or remove them from the scheduler
 - **Schedule Preview** - View upcoming executions for each job
 - **Tagging System** - Organize and filter jobs by tags
+- **Configurable Title** - Customize the UI header and page title to match your needs
 - **Embedded UI** - Static files compiled into binary, zero external dependencies
 - **Portable** - Single self-contained binary deployment